-Maxim Osipov (b.
-1963) is a Russian writer and cardiologist.
-In the early 1990s, he was a research fellow at the University of California, San Francisco, before returning to Moscow, where he continued to practice medicine and also founded a publishing house that specialized in medical, musical, and theological texts.
+Maxim Osipov is a Russian writer and cardiologist.
+In the early 1990s he was a research fellow at the University of California, San Francisco, before returning to Moscow, where he continued to practice medicine and also founded a publishing house that specialized in medical, musical, and theological texts.
 In 2005, while working at a local hospital in Tarusa, a small town ninety miles from Moscow, Osipov established a charitable foundation to ensure the hospital’s survival.
 Since 2007, he has published short stories, novellas, essays, and plays, and has won a number of literary prizes for his fiction.
-He has published five collections of prose, and his plays have been staged all across Russia.
 Osipov’s writings have been translated into more than a dozen languages.
+His English-language debut, Rock, Paper, Scissors and Other Stories (translated by Boris Dralyuk, Alex Fleming, and Anne Marie Jackson) appeared from NYRB Classics in 2019, and individual stories and essays have appeared in The Paris Review, Granta, Hazlitt, and other journals.
 He lives in Tarusa.